Gloria Allred: Entertainment

-Allred co-hosted a radio talkshow with Mark Taylor on KABC in Los Angeles for 14 years.
+Allred co-hosted a radio talk show with Mark Taylor on KABC in Los Angeles for 14 years.
 She also served as a panelist on the 1990 revival of television game show To Tell the Truth.
-On March 28, 2000, Allred was parodied on the animated TV show Family Guy, by a character named Gloria Ironbox voiced by Candice Bergen in an episode titled "I Am Peter, Hear Me Roar".
+On March 28, 2000, Allred was parodied on the animated TV show Family Guy, by a character named "Gloria Ironbox", voiced by Candice Bergen, in an episode titled "I Am Peter, Hear Me Roar".
 Allred appears as herself in the 2001 film Rat Race.
-On May 21, 2001 she was parodied on The Simpsons episode "Behind the Laughter" portraying a lawyer at the family table for Lisa Simpson.
-On June 27, 2001, she was parodied on South Parks episode Cripple Fight.
+On May 21, 2001, she was parodied on The Simpsons episode "Behind the Laughter", portraying a lawyer at the family table for Lisa Simpson.
+On June 27, 2001, she was parodied on South Parks episode "Cripple Fight".

 On September 12, 2011, Allred debuted into the courtroom television genre with We the People with Gloria Allred, a show using improv actors to reenact fictitious case scenarios.
-In April 2013, Allred appeared on the reality show RuPaul's Drag Race, interviewing and advising the final three contestants on selling themselves as "America's Next Drag Superstar".
-On November 27, 2016 Allred appeared as herself on the Epix Tv show Graves.
+In April 2013, Allred appeared on the reality show RuPaul's Drag Race (episode "The Final Three, Hunty"), interviewing and advising the final three contestants on selling themselves as "America's Next Drag Superstar".
+On November 27, 2016, Allred appeared as herself on the Epix TV show Graves.

 Political life

-Allred founded (incorporated in 1978) and is currently president of the Women’s Equal Rights Legal Defense and Education Fund WERDLEF (Legal Momentum).
+Allred founded (incorporated in 1978) and is currently president of the Women's Equal Rights Legal Defense and Education Fund (Legal Momentum).
 In 1980, Allred held a fundraiser at Chippendales for WERLDEF.

+Gloria Allred has been a member of the advisory board of Women's Day-USA, a California charity dedicated to promoting observation and recognition of March 8 as International Women's Day in the United States.

 Personal life

-Allred and her first husband, Peyton Huddleston Bray, Jr., were married in 1960 and subsequently divorced in 1962.
-She and her second husband, William Allred, were married in 1968 and divorced in 1987.
+Allred and her first husband, Peyton Huddleston Bray Jr., were married in 1960, and divorced in 1962.
+She and her second husband, William Allred, married in 1968 and divorced in 1987.
 Her only child, Lisa Bloom, was born in 1961.

+Allred lives in Pacific Palisades, California and has a vacation home in Malibu, California.

-Although she is Jewish, Allred does not consider herself particularly religious.
+She is Jewish, but does not consider herself particularly religious.

 Criticism

 Allred's public statements and behavior have resulted in criticism.
 In 2012, The Atlantic described her as "the ambulance chaser of feminism" after she defended two men involved in a sexual battery lawsuit against actor John Travolta.
 The Daily Beast journalist Tricia Romano also labeled her as a "publicity hound".
 The New Republic contributor Jeffrey Rosen also described Allred as "a longtime master of the press conference".

 Allred's role, along with that of her daughter (attorney Lisa Bloom), in allegedly suppressing the voices of alleged victims of Harvey Weinstein was chronicled in Jodi Kantor and Megan Twohey's 2019 book She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement.

-Allred and her assistant previously declined to represent Jeffrey Epstein victim Maria Farmer, and stated she and her sister Annie "didn't have a case".

-Her abstention from Farmer’s case was not the only controversial issue regarding her approach to the Weinstein case.